What is PCS in import and export? Let's find out the most detailed

 • Take advantage of the promotion program: Ask about promotions or reduce fees in the low season.

-What is PCS in import and export and the knowledge related to the Port Congestion Surcharge fee has been shared so that related parties such as shipping companies, import -export enterprises and ships can be monitored to understand this compulsory portfolio.
-For advice and best quotes on domestic and international sea and international sea container transport services at Proship Logistics, contact 0909 344 247
+What is PCS in import and export and the knowledge related to the Port Congestion Surcharge fee has been shared so that the stakeholders such as transportation companies, import -export enterprises and ships can be monitored to understand this compulsory obstructive fee.
+You need to use the domestic and international sea and international sea container transport service at Proship Logistics, contact 0909 344 247 .

 Was this article helpful to you?